elizamthomas1994/CV/README.md

 ## Eliza Thomas

 An extremely ambitious individual with a background in administration and customer service.
-I am looking to kickstart a new career as a Full-Stack Junior Software Developer as I really enjoy problem solving and wanted to challenge myself in a field I love; technology.
-I am a dedicated and hard-working team player with a passion to constantly expand on experiences and knowledge.
+I am looking to kickstart a new career as a Full-Stack Junior Software Developer as I really enjoy problem solving and would love to pivot into a fast-moving and ever-evolving industry such as the tech industry.
+I am a dedicated and hard-working team player with a passion to constantly expand on my own experiences and knowledge.

-Recently, I have graduated from a 16 week software development course at Makers Academy, to improve upon skills that I started building during the pandemic.
+Recently, I have graduated from a 16 week software development course at Makers Academy, to improve upon software development skills that I started building in the middle of the pandemic.

 ## Projects